 However, we do not limit our coalescent process to just a single mutation for the whole sample.
-In particular, several mutations are allowed to occur along the branches as the evolution progresses, as shown in Figure 1, B. Each of these mutations propagates down its own descendant subtree.
+In particular, several mutations are allowed to occur along the branches as the evolution progresses, as shown in Figure 1(B).
+Each of these mutations propagates down its own descendant subtree.
 This process results in several subgroups in the sample (e.g., red and green) having different MRCAs that initiated their mutations.
 Again, we assume it unlikely to have an additional mutation within any of these subtrees.

-3.2 Evolution of Segmentally Duplicated Regions
+3.2 Evolution of segmentally duplicated regions

-The nature of copy number variations in the region of segmental duplication reveals more complex evolutionary mechanisms at play.
+The nature of CNVs in the region of SD reveals more complex evolutionary mechanisms at play.

 In segmentally duplicated regions, the copy number changes in the same region can be represented by amplifications in some individuals and deletions in others.
-Thus, the regions of segmental duplication allow mutations leading to amplifications and mutations leading to deletions in the same region.
+Thus, the regions of SD allow mutations leading to amplifications and mutations leading to deletions in the same region.